gustavorodrigues19/docker-nginx-node-mysql/README.md

-# NGINX + Node/Javascript + MySQL
+# NGINX + Node/Javascript + MySQL + Docker + Docker compose

 ## Challenge description

-The goal here is use nginx as reverse proxy with a node js api, which saves data in a MySql database.
+The goal here is use docker and docker compose to create an application which uses nginx as reverse proxy connecting with node js api that saves data in a MySql database.
 Always when we access:

     http://localhost:8080